A wine taster is assessing the quality of a glass of red wine using wine terms organized into an evaluation form.

 Misuse: Many people refer to “tannins” as a general descriptor for bold red wines, typically because the meaning of the term is simply unknown to them.

-A wine tasting class shows an overhead image of the tasting mat with two glasses of red wine, two glasses of white wine, and four small glasses containing a an example of a foundational wine term: tannins, sweetness, acidity, and alcohol.
+A wine tasting class shows an overhead image of the tasting mat with two glasses of red wine, two glasses of white wine, and four small glasses containing a an example of foundational wine terms: tannins, sweetness, acidity, and alcohol.

 4 – Aroma vs Bouquet

-Misuse: The terms “aroma” and “bouquet” are often used interchangeably because they describe the smell of a wine, but they each describe different scent sources.
+Misuse: Wine terms “aroma” and “bouquet” are often used interchangeably because they describe the smell of a wine, but they each describe different scent sources.

 5 – Oaked vs. Unoaked